 While serving as Senior Program Officer at the Robert Wood Johnson Foundation, Kate Kraft contributed to setting up the successful New Jersey FIT: Future In Transportation program at the New Jersey Department of Transportation.
-She currently works as a Community Health and Wellness Consultant and serves on the board of the Rails-toTrails-Conservancy.
-Kate is an expert on community health, Active Living, and behavior change.
+She currently works as a Community Health and Wellness Consultant and serves on the board of the Rails-to-Trails Conservancy.
+Kate is an expert on community health and Active Living.
 She spoke with us at PPS about her views on biking and walking and where she feels the future of community health and transportation are headed.

 Kate has been actively working to bridge the gap between transportation policy and community health since before a common-sense link existed between the two.
 She remembers the creation of this linkage happening between the late 1990s-early 2000s when, she says, “it was time to re-engineer activity back into our lives by changing the environment in order increase physical activity for health benefits.
 We had engineered activity out of our lives, so routine physical activity was no longer there.”

 This began with what Kate describes as the analytical process between her and her public health colleagues.
 “Based upon what we knew about changing behavior,” she recalls, “we needed to change the environment in order to have a sustained behavior change.
 We started working with urban planners and transportation engineers to really focus on ‘How do you create an infrastructure toward walking and biking not only for leisure, but for transportation?’
 And with that, we found this wonderful world of pedestrian advocates and biking advocates who, for years, had been trying to get safer walking and biking facilities.”